A function with a bug

 Using warning() and message()

 Not all problems are errors.
 Sometimes you want to inform users about something without stopping execution.
-R has two functions for this: warning() and message().
+R provides two functions for signaling non-fatal conditions: warning() for unexpected but recoverable situations, and message() for purely informational output.
+Choosing the right one matters because warnings appear in red and can be collected programmatically, while messages print to stderr without the warning signal.

 calculate_mean <- function(x) {